unfoldingWord/uw-content-validation/README.md

 This code is designed to thoroughly check various types of Bible-related content data files.
 This includes:

 1. [Unified Standard Format Marker](ubsicap.github.io/usfm/) (USFM) Bible content files, including original language Bibles and Bible translations aligned by word/phrase to the original words/phrases
-1. Translation Notes (TN2) tables in Tab-Separated Values (TSV) files
+1. Translation Notes (TN) tables in Tab-Separated Values (TSV) files
-1. General annotation tables in Tab-Separated Values (TSV) files (work-in-progress)
+1. General annotation tables in Tab-Separated Values (TSV) files (work-in-progress -uses TQ2 and TN2)
 1. Markdown files (and markdown fields in TSV files)
 1. Plain-text files
 1. Metadata (manifest) YAML files

-Note: There is also a separate function for checking individual TN2/TSV lines which is intended to be able to provide immediate user feedback if built into a TSV editor.
+Note: There is also a separate function for checking individual TSV lines (e.g., TN, TN2, TQ2) which is intended to be able to provide immediate user feedback if built into a TSV editor.

 The top-level checking demonstrations return: